Air Canada Customer Service Plan

 Air Canada is concerned about your safety and comfort and we will do our best to make your travel experience as smooth and pleasant as possible.
 Our Customer Service Plan outlines our policies and addresses key service elements that most affect our customers.
 We value and appreciate your business and loyalty and we look forward to serving you.

-Please note: This Customer Service Plan applies to Air Canada flights and Air Canada Express flights , operated by Jazz Aviation LP and Sky Regional departing from a U.S. airport.
+Please note: This Customer Service Plan applies to Air Canada flights as well as Air Canada Express flights operated by Jazz Aviation LP, Sky Regional and Air Georgian that are departing from a U.S. airport.

 Offer the lowest fare available

 It is Air Canada's policy and practice to offer you the lowest fare available in our computer reservation system, based on the date and flight you request.
 You may select a higher fare in order to upgrade the class of service or to have greater flexibility.
 It is important to note that certain fares (e.g. promotional fares) are not accessible through Air Canada Reservations or Air Canada airports ticket counters and can only be purchased online.

 Notify customers of known delays, cancellations and diversions